erikgrinaker/toydb/docs/architecture.md

 **Single-threaded state:** all state operations run in a single thread on the leader, preventing horizontal scalability.
 Improvements here would require running multiple sharded Raft clusters, which is out of scope for the project.

+**Synchronous application:** state machine application happens synchronously in the main Raft thread.
+This is significantly simpler than asynchronous application, but may cause delays in Raft processing.

 **Log replication:** only the simplest form of Raft log replication is implemented, without state snapshots or rapid log replay.
 Lagging nodes will be very slow to catch up.